H4RSH-33/-NewsFetch-CLI/README.md

 - Prompts the user to enter a news topic (e.g., "AI", "SpaceX", "Climate")
 - Automatically calculates a date range (last 2 months)
-- Fetches relevant articles using the [NewsData.io](http://newsdata.io/) API
+- Fetches relevant articles using the [NewsAPI](https://newsapi.org/)
 - Displays a numbered list of results (most recent first)

 ---